jaegertracing/documentation/content/docs/next-release/deployment.md

 Elasticsearch rollover is index management strategy that optimizes use of resources allocated to indices.
 For example indices which do not contain any data still allocate shards or in contrary a single index might contain significantly more data than the others.
-Jaeger by default stores data in daily indices which might not optimally utilize the resources.
+Jaeger by default stores data in daily indices which might not optimally utilize resources.
+Rollover feature can be enabled by `--es.use-aliases=true`.

 Rollover allows rolling over to a new index based on different criteria:

 * `max_age` - the maximum age of the index